slouc/setting-up-spark/README.md

 ####Eclipse####

+You will need to "eclipsify" the project.
 Download [sbteclipse](https://github.com/typesafehub/sbteclipse).
 I would recommend getting sbt 0.13+ and adding the following to the global sbt file at `~/.sbt/plugins/plugins.sbt` (instead of editting the project-specific file):

 `addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "2.5.0")`